 AKA: Garrard; Davenport; Silver Point; Birmingham; Argentore; Gilbraltar

 Silver discoveries were first made in this area in 1875.
-This town would go through a series of name changes, but the area was first named Garrard.
-We've always just called it Jett Canyon.
-By 1876, activity in the area began to take off.
-In 1877, a camp was formed and it was named Davenport after one of the two original discoverers, Davenport and Jett.
-The camp was small with only a couple dozen miners living here. a community hall and a butcher shop were built.
-In late 1878, john Jett died near Moore's Station and the town voted to change the name to Jett.
-In 1880, the post office opened.
+The first name of the location was Garrard.
+In 1876, activity in the area began to grow.
+In February of 1877, the residents voted to name the camp Davenport.
+The district would continue to be called the Jett District.
+These names were given for the two original discoverers, Davenport and Jett.
+It was a small camp with only a couple dozen miners living there.
+A community hall and a butcher shop were built.
+A murder occurred on December 13, 1877.
+A man named James Griffin employed a "squaw" to do his household work.
+As Griffin was leaving the cabin, an "indian" armed with a shotgun entered his cabin and engaged in an argument with the "squaw".
+He then shot and killed her.
+Griffin then headed back to the cabin in an attempt to find out what had happened.
+Upon entering the cabin, he saw the man reloading the shotgun.
+They struggled for possession of the shotgun.
+During the struggle, Griffin received a minor gunshot wound to the head.
+Griffin was able to get the shotgun away from the man and beat him to death with the butt end of the shotgun.
+Griffin then traveled to Jefferson and reported the incident to authorities.
+He was later seen by a judge and found to have committed no wrongdoing.
+On December 8th, 1878, John Jett died at Moore's Station from a throat illness.
+The town voted to change the name to Jett in his honor.
+Great excitement occurred in late 1879 when capitalists from other areas of Nevada invested large sums of money in the district.
+By early 1880, the newspapers were reporting on the great excitement in the Jett District.
+A post office opened in March.
 It was located inside of the town's first store.
 A saloon was also opened.
-Like so many other Nevada camps, a decline began in 1881 and the post office shut down.
-The only mine running after this was the Silver Point, so name changed again to Silver Point.
-A brief revival occurred with the Senator Mine and the post office reopened in 1890. but again, the camp was done by 1891.
-A 1912 revival saw the name change again to Birmingham, but this was done almost as soon as it started.
+With the opening of the Nevada Central Railway at Battle Mountain, freighting to Jett and other Nye County districts greatly increased.
+Prior to this, freight was being hauled from Wadsworth.
+By the spring of 1880, a smelting furnace was built at Jett.
+But like so many other Nevada camps, a decline began in 1881 and the post office shut down.
+The only mine running after this was the Silver Point, so the name again changed (Silver Point).
+A brief revival occurred with the Senator Mine, and the post office reopened in 1890.
+But again, the camp was done by 1891.
+1902 saw prospectors in the Jett District again.
+Not much else was reported on whether this was successful or not.
+In 1912, two men named Fisherman and Farrington began impressive work at Jett.
+It was successful enough that by the end of the year, George Wingfield had purchased a large interest.
+Harry Stimler (discoverer of Goldfield) negotiated the deal between Wingfield and these men.
+The 1912 revival saw the name change to Birmingham.
 A 1919 revival saw the name change to Argentore or Gilbraltar.
-This camp was formed at the mouth of the canyon, rather than a couple miles up the canyon like before.
+This camp was formed at the mouth of the canyon, rather than a couple miles up the canyon.
 From a modern- day perspective, this makes sense.
 When you look at the photos below, they may be deceiving.
-In many ghost towns and old mining camps, you often find relics located in close proximity.
-In Jett Canyon, you will find these relics scattered in different locations over distance.
-Back to the 1919 revival called Argentore/ Gibraltar.
+In many old ghost towns and mining camps, you often find relics located in close proximity.
+In Jett Canyon, you'll find these relics scattered in different locations over large distances.
+Back to the 1919 revival.
 One of those responsible for discovering this new vein was Harry Stimler.
-He was one of the original founders of Goldfield.
 A boardinghouse was built, but the camp didn't last.
 By 1921, it was over.
-Stimler kept the claims alive and sold in 1922.
-By 1925, it was over for good.
-A few men worked tungsten in the area in the 1950's, but nothing major.
+Stimler kept the claims alive.
+He sold them in 1922.
+By 1925, major mining endeavors at Jett were over for good.
+A few men worked tungsten in the area in the 1950's, but nothing on a major level.

 Post Office: March 16, 1880 to April 21, 1881; June 6, 1890 to March 25, 1891 (at Jett).